-The Machu Picchu by Train is waiting for you so do not waver and join our group.
+The Machu Picchu tour by Train is waiting for you so do not waver and join our group.

 Crew: A Salkantay Trek Machu Representative in Cusco and a professional bilingual Tour Guide at Machu Picchu.

 Transportation: Transportation by private vehicle, a train round trip.